 Isabelle: Yeah, I can.
 Definitely, I agree with everything you just said.
 The emotional and psychological and the spiritual, for me, the spiritual abuse also.
 It’s soul murder.
 I truly believe that we are integrated human persons: mind, body, and spirit.
 Abuse of one of those, even if he’s not raping or punching, it’s abusing your personhood.

-Wife Rape Is A Form Of Domestic Abuse
+Marital Rape Is Domestic Abuse

 For me, even when I started going to a domestic violence support group and I told them when we went around and did introductions, I wasn’t sure what I was going say, and one other woman there actually said that she had been raped by her husband.
 I thought, “Okay.
 Well, if she said it, then I guess I can say it too.”

 I wasn’t going to be the only one in the room to say it, but I still said, “…but he’s never been physically abusive.”
 I did that for a couple of years, and the counselors there would look at me and go, “Rape is physical abuse.”
 But it took me a couple years to think of my husband sexually abusing me as physical abuse.